 Insufficient Evidence for

-- Weight loss and obesity.
-Developing evidence suggests that taking a caralluma extract for 60 days might decrease waistline, feelings of hunger, and fat and calorie intake.
-But it does not seem to decrease weight, body mass index (BMI), body fat, or hip measurements.
+- Weight loss.
+Some early research shows that taking an extract of caralluma may decrease food intake, feelings of hunger, and waist size.
+However, other research suggests it does not affect these things.
+Also, it does not seem to decrease weight, body mass index (BMI), body fat, or hip size.

 - Quenching thirst.